What is Champions for Children?

 How are requests approved/denied?

-The Champions for Children Coordinating Committee meets on the third Wednesday of the month from September through July Meetings begin at 3:15 p.m. and conclude by 4:30 p.m.
-During each meeting, the committee will review any requests for funds or requests by others to conduct fund-raisers, review the financial status of the foundation, and discuss and decide upon any other pertinent issues.
+Requests are emailed or mailed to the Champions for Children Coordinating Committee Chairperson.
+The chairperson distributes the requests to the committee for voting, informs the requester of the approval/denial of the request and coordinates the payment of funds if approved.
+During each meeting, the committee will review any outstanding requests for funds or requests by others to conduct fund-raisers, review the financial status of the foundation, and discuss and decide upon any other pertinent issues.
 Additional meetings will be held only as needed.
 The secretary will inform members by memo or phone of any additional meetings.

 Does Champions for Children have any annual events?